kontent-ai/delivery-sdk-js/readme.md

 ## Error handling

 If the error originates in Kontent.ai (see [error responses](https://kontent.ai/learn/reference/delivery-api#section/SDKs)), you will get a `DeliveryError` object instance with more specific information.
-Otherwise, you will get original error.
+Otherwise, you will get the original error.

 ```typescript
 import { DeliveryError } from '@kontent-ai/delivery-sdk';